 - If right-sided damage: Loss of the ability to recognize faces or objects.
 A person sees his wife and cannot say who she is, even though he knows she is a woman.
 Or sees a dog and knows it's an animal but not that it's a "dog."

 Episodic memory is preserved.
-Arithmetic is preserved.
+Calculation is preserved.
 But meaning disappears.

 The Puzzle: Why Specifically the Anterior Temporal Lobe?

-This led researchers to think this type has no genetic cause, but is caused only by environmental factors.
+This led researchers to think that this type has no genetic cause, but is caused solely by environmental factors.
 But the new study changes the picture.

 The Discovery: ANXA11 is the Link

-The team at Neurology Genetics examined the genetics of 80+ TDP-43 type C patients with confirmed pathological documentation.
-They found that a gene called ANXA11 (Annexin A11) appears in rare variants in some patients, in a way not found in types A or B.
+An academic research group led by Northwestern University performed whole genome sequencing on 37 confirmed or probable TDP-43 type C patients with pathological documentation, compared to 290 control subjects.
+They found that a gene called ANXA11 (Annexin A11) appears in rare variants in some patients, in a way not found in types A or B. Concurrently, genetic associations were also identified with FIG4 and UBQLN2, genes previously linked to ALS.

 What Does This Mean for Patients?